 The Database Architect must have a sound knowledge of how data works.
-He has to know what need to be captured at every stage of data lifecycle on the organisation.
+He has to know what needs to be captured at every stage of data lifecycle on the organisation.

-He also have to know what type of data need to be stored .
+He also has to know what type of data needs to be stored.

 This knowledge will help him to develop software that will capture the needed data effectively.

 #1 Performance goals

 The Data Architect needs to understand what it is expected to be performed at each stage of the corporate information factory.